kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 obviously fancy to avoid using partial functions because they can sometimes hide unhandled cases and fail at runtime unexpectedly.

-There's a nice trick that combines the `Maybe` data type, `do`-notation and `MonadFail` typeclass that allows writing such code.
-I am going to explain each piece of this spicy combination, but first we need to understand the use-case.
+There is a nice trick that combines the `Maybe` data type, `do`-notation and `MonadFail` typeclass that allows writing such code.
+Each piece of this spicy combination will be explained further, but first we need to understand the use-case.
 Let's explore the following example.